KLA-Tencor Certificate in Systems Engineering

 Course of Study

-To obtain the certificate, complete the required courses and at least one course from three of the four technical fields below, with a grade of 3.0/4.0 or better.
+To obtain the certificate, complete the required core course and at least 3 courses from elective courses below, with a grade of 3.0/4.0 or better.

 - IOE 461 - Quality Engineering Principles and Analysis (typically offered in fall)